youshido-php/GraphQL/README.md

     'name' => 'RootQueryType',
 ]);
 // adding a field to our query schema
-$rootQueryType->getConfig()->addField('latestPost', new PostType());
+$rootQueryType->addField('latestPost', new PostType());

 $processor = new Processor();
 $processor->setSchema(new Schema([
     'query' => $rootQueryType
 ]));
 $payload = '{ latestPost { title, summary } }';

-$response = $processor->processRequest($payload, [])->getResponseData();
+$processor->processRequest($payload);

-echo json_encode($response) . "\n\n"
+echo json_encode($processor->getResponseData()) . "\n";
 ```

-Once again, let's make sure everything is working properly by running `php index.php`.
+Ensure everything is working properly by running `php index.php`.
 You should see the same response you saw for the inline approach.

 ### Choosing approach for your project

-We would recommend to stick to object oriented approach for the several reasons that matter the most for the GraphQL specifically (also valid as general statements):
+We would recommend to stick to object oriented approach for the several reasons (that matter the most for the GraphQL specifically):
  - it makes your Types reusable
- - abilities to refactor your schema using IDEs
+ - adds an ability to refactor your schema using IDEs
  - autocomplete to help you avoid typos
  - much easier to navigate through your Schema

+ Inline approach is usually used to bootstrap and explore your ideas or to create simple parts of the schema where creating classes might be an overkill.
- The only reason we keep the inline approach is to let you bootstrap and explore your ideas.
-With the inline approach you can be fast and agile in creating GraphQL schema to test your frontend or mobile client, create a mock-data server and so on.
+ With the inline approach you can be fast and agile in creating mock-data server to test your frontend or mobile client.

-> **User valid Names**
+> **Use valid Names**
-> We highly recommend to get familiar with GraphQL [specification](https://facebook.github.io/graphql/#sec-Language.Query-Document), but important thing for now is
+> We highly recommend to get familiar with the [official GraphQL Specification](https://facebook.github.io/graphql/#sec-Language.Query-Document)
-> to remember that valid identifier in GraphQL should follow the pattern `/[_A-Za-z][_0-9A-Za-z]*/`.
+> Remember that valid identifier in GraphQL should follow the pattern `/[_A-Za-z][_0-9A-Za-z]*/`.
-> That means any identifier can has only latin letter, underscore, or digit but can't start with digit.
+> That means any identifier should consist of a latin letter, underscore, or a digit and cannot start with a digit.
 > *Names are case sensitive*

-We'll continue on our Blog Schema throughout our exploration of all the details of GraphQL.
+We'll continue to develop on the Blog Schema to explore all the details of GraphQL.

 ## Query Documents